wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-integrate/includes/customize-report-theme.md

 Notice that the theme changes.
 The app used the `applyTheme` function to apply the theme changes.

-For a more detailed explanation, including the access to the code, see [Customize report colors and mode showcase](/javascript/api/overview/powerbi/showcase-themes/?azure-portal=true).
+For a more detailed explanation, including access to the code, see [Customize report colors and mode showcase](/javascript/api/overview/powerbi/showcase-themes/?azure-portal=true).